 Ordinarily, applications are made for ‘section 251 support’ from the Confidentiality Advisory Group (CAG) where confidential patient information is to be processed in England and Wales without consent for research and non-research activities.
 The Secretary of State for Health and Social Care has issued a general notice under the Health Service Control of Patient Information Regulations 2002 to support the response to COVID-19.
 This notice, which applies only in England and Wales, requires NHS Trusts, Local Authorities and others to process confidential patient information (CPI) without consent for COVID-19 public health, surveillance and research purposes.

-The notice has been extended until 30 September 2021 in an official statement on gov.uk, and provides a temporary legal basis to avoid a breach of confidentiality for COVID-19 purposes.
+The notice has been extended until 31 March 2022 in an official statement on gov.uk, and provides a temporary legal basis to avoid a breach of confidentiality for COVID-19 purposes.
 When this notice expires, all relevant information should be deleted.
-If you are relying on the COPI notice and need to process patient information for COVID-19 purposes after 30 September 2021, please notify the CAG via email@example.com by 30 June 2021.
-We will advise you on what you need to do next.
+If you are relying on the COPI notice and need to process patient information for COVID-19 purposes after 31 March 2022, please read our COPI notice transition page.

 This means that research activities (and non-research activities) that normally require CAG support for processing CPI without consent do not require CAG support where they relate to a ‘COVID purpose’ and while the notice is in force.